Insanityandme/yt-scraper/README.md

 I have been running this script on python 2.7.10 on Mac OSX, it should work on other 2.7.x versions.

 ####google-api-python-client
-you can use pip:
+You can use pip:
-`$ pip install --upgrade google-api-python-client
+`pip install --upgrade google-api-python-client`

 You also need a google account and a developer key, you don't need to set up a OAuth, just make a project and create a new Public API access key.
 More instructions here: https://developers.google.com/youtube/v3/getting-started